 “See” – we will never arrive at “good days” as long as we indulge in sins of the tongue.
 We will not have a good day if we sin with our tongue.

 The Christian can have life at its best.

 Gossip, maligning, and judging people cause “bad days.”
 Do you impugn the motives of other people?
 You do not know whether it is true or not, but you think it is correct, so you “share” it with someone.
 This violates a “good life.”
 We have a phrase today called “The Happy Hour.”
 This hour is happy to our society only because it dulls the dead feelings of the stark life we live in.
 There is a big difference between “the happy hour” and “good days.”

 There are not many Christians today who see “good days.”
 Disappointed, disillusioned, and disenchanted, they turn to their own resources.
 They run on the treadmill of meaninglessness.
 They will see no good days with this belief system.
 They will not see God’s viewpoint.
 They only see the human viewpoint.
 These Christians lose the thrill of sins forgiven.
 They are dull to the divine operating assets of the Christian life.
 They have little interest in spiritual things.
 They simply seek human success by using God as a gimmick to accomplish their humanistic ends.

 It is amazing how many Christians have little interest in spiritual things.
 Christians in this condition begin to question the reality of Christianity.
 No wonder!
 Others judge themselves and say, “Maybe I am a phony.
 Maybe I have never truly become a Christian.”
-No doubt many of these people never came to Christ in the first place.
+No doubt, many of these people never came to Christ in the first place.
 They drop out of a church because the void violates their view of Christianity.
-Monkeys like to be with monkeys, cows like to be with cows and vibrant Christians love to be with vibrant Christians.
+Monkeys like to be with monkeys, cows like to be with cows, and vibrant Christians love to be with passionate Christians.